davidfstr/Incoming-Game/README.md

 * In the cloned directory, open a terminal window and run the command `elm-server`.
 * Open a web browser and go to <http://localhost:8000/Main.elm>

+## How to Distribute

+* In the cloned directory, open a terminal window and run the command `./make.sh`.
+* Copy the generated `build` directory to any static webserver.

 ## License

 Copyright &copy; 2014 by David Foster